hpi-sam/expedite-databricks-connect/meeting_log.md

 - Experiment with adding context to generated code.
 - Code context experiments are in WandB reports (some configurations slightly outperform or perform similarly to setups without RAG).
 - stackoverflow code now in json, no experiments yet
-- Evaluate CSVs via pickle.
+- Evaluate via pickle not Csvs
 - Hybrid API migration paper: started to apply to our problem, sketch out code.
 - The responsibility to note what one is working on lies with each individual.
 Please document it in the meeting log yourself.